k2view-academy/K2View-Academy/articles/AI_fusion/01_overview.md

 ### Control & Trace

 - **Visual Flow Builder** — enables editing and debugging of each step in the agent workflow for complete decision transparency.
-- **Cost Management** — provides token consumption tracking and monitoring for precise cost control.
+- **Cost Management** — provides tracking and monitoring of token usage for cost control.
 - **Comprehensive Auditing** — ensures every agent interaction and processing step can be audited and traced.
 - **Advanced Observability** — features dynamic, customized tags, signals and dashboards, including deep-dive capabilities to review and track individual conversation threads.